Beech Hill Preserve

 2. Pick blueberries only as part of our annual Free Pick event

-The 2012 Free Pick will be held on August 5, with a Members Only pick on August 4.
+The Free Pick usually takes place on the first Sunday in August, with a Members Only pick on the first Saturday.
 These events are the only dates and times when the fields are accessible to the public.
 We run a commercial organic blueberry farm to help financially support the Preserve and to demonstrate organic farming practices.
 Please support our efforts by respecting our fields and the use guidelines above.

 Public Access Information: